SpringsteinM/thesis/chapters/4_pose.typ

     bottomrule()
   ),
   caption: figure.caption(
     [Person detection results are reported for the People-Art test set.
-Entries without style transfer and without semi-supervised learning correspond to the state-of-the-art method of #cite(<0012WZXXT21>, form: "prose") with fine-tuning to the respective training data set.
+Entries without style transfer and without semi-supervised learning correspond to the state-of-the-art method of Li et al. @0012WZXXT21 with fine-tuning to the respective training data set.
 The best performing approach per test set is indicated in bold.], position:top
   )
 )